Your Company is Losing Money to

 Schedule a Strategy Call

-The Hidden Structural Cost
+The Hidden Structural Cost of Sameness

-Neurodivergent talent— in leaders and staff— is essential for two reasons:
+Neurodivergent talent is essential for two reasons:

 1. Second, they are disproportionately represented in high-complexity, high-impact roles, especially in innovation, analysis, strategy, and creative problem-solving.
 Many of the minds you rely on most do not sit inside a narrow cognitive band.